Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 gf_qqline()

 The Q-Q plot of residuals also has significant deviations from the normal quartiles.
 The residuals are not quite “like the night sky”, i.e. random enough.
 These point to the need for a richer model, with more predictors.
 The “trend line” of residuals vs predictors show a U-shaped pattern, indicating significant nonlinearity: there is a curved relationship in the graph.
-The solution can be a nonlinear transformation of the predictor variables, such as \(\sqrt(X)\), \(log(X)\), or even \(X^2\).
-For instance, we might try a model for cmedv
+The solution can be a nonlinear transformation of the predictor variables, such as (X), log(X), or even X2.
+For instance, we might try a model for cmedv using rm2 instead of just rm as we have done.
+This will still be a linear model!

 Base R has a crisp command to plot these diagnostic graphs.
-But we will continue to use ggformula
+But we will continue to use ggformula.

 plot(housing_lm)

-also has a crisp command to plot these diagnostic graphs.
+One of the ggplot extension packages named lindia also has a crisp command to plot these diagnostic graphs.

 # Set graph theme